MedSafetyBench: Evaluating and Improving the Medical Safety of Large Language Models: Related Work

-In the research literature, the safety and alignment of LLMs are often evaluated using benchmark datasets consisting of harmful prompts that an LLM should refuse to answer.
-The safety of an LLM is typically measured by its unwillingness to respond to such prompts.
-For example, \citet{qi2024finetuning} develop a safety dataset by collecting harmful prompts that violate Meta and OpenAI usage policies. \citet{bhardwaj2023redteaming} create a dataset of harmful questions and answers using a red-teaming strategy called Chain of Utterances, which involves using one LLM to elicit harmful responses from another. \citet{zhang2023safetybench} introduce a multiple-choice question benchmark to evaluate LLM safety.
-Although several safety evaluation benchmarks have been proposed in the literature, they generally do not address the unique concerns of the medical domain.
-The safety of medical LLMs is especially important due to potential risks of misuse, injury, bias, privacy, and security.
+\textbf{Safety Evaluation Benchmarks for LLMs.} Recent works evaluate the safety of LLMs using benchmark datasets consisting of harmful requests that an LLM should refuse to answer~\cite{qi2024finetuning, bhardwaj2023redteaming, zhang2023safetybench} and the LLM's safety is measured by its ``unwillingness'' to respond to such requests~\cite{qi2024finetuning}.
+For instance,~\citet{qi2024finetuning} develop a safety dataset by collecting harmful prompts that violate Meta and OpenAI usage policies. \citet{bhardwaj2023redteaming} create a dataset of harmful questions and answers using a red-teaming strategy called Chain of Utterances, which involves using one LLM to elicit harmful responses from another.
+In addition,~\citet{zhang2023safetybench} introduce a multiple-choice question benchmark to evaluate the safety of LLMs.
+However, all of these safety evaluation benchmarks focus on general harm (e.g., illegal activity, violence, and fraud) and do not address the unique concerns of the medical domain (e.g., clinicians' responsibility to patients, patient rights to confidentiality, and treatment of medical errors).
+Therefore, in this work, we introduce the first safety evaluation benchmark dataset specific to the medical domain and use it to evaluate and improve the medical safety of LLMs.

-In this section, we present \texttt{med-harm}, a dataset of harmful LLM prompts in a medical context.
-We base the dataset on the nine \textit{Principles of Medical Ethics} outlined by the AMA.
-Each principle forms a category containing prompts that violate the respective ethical guideline.
-We use two publicly available LLMs, \texttt{GPT-4}~\cite{openai2024gpt4} and \texttt{Llama-2}~\cite{touvron2023llama}, to generate a diverse set of prompts in an automated and systematic fashion.
-We refer to the resulting datasets as \medharmllamatwo{} and \medharmgptfour{}{}, respectively, and as \medharm{}, collectively.

-\textbf{\medharmgptfour{}:} To generate harmful prompts for \medharmgptfour{}, we prompted \gptfour{}, asking it to write commands or questions that might be given to an AI assistant that violate each principle of medical ethics.
-If \gptfour{} declined to answer, we added that the prompts are for educational purposes.
-We collect the generated prompts and filter out duplicates and those that are irrelevant to the corresponding principle via manual inspection.